List of Emmerdale characters introduced in 2004: Solomon Dingle

+Mystic Dingle

+Mystic Dingle, played by Simon Cassidy, was a fortune teller and the son of Solomon Dingle (Paul Shane), who appeared in October 2004 alongside his father for the 10th anniversary of his cousin, Zak Dingle's (Steve Halliwell) family residing in Emmerdale.
+Being a fortune teller, he correctly predicted many of the Dingles' fortunes, including the outcome of a fight between Zak and Solomon.
+He lives in Donegal in Ireland.

+On 1 October 2024, 20 years after his appearance, Mystic was mentioned again after Belle Dingle (Eden Taylor-Draper) attacked her husband, Thomas King (James Chase) with an axe in self-defence.
+Belle's half-brother, Sam Dingle (James Hooton) and his wife, Lydia Dingle (Karen Blick) had arranged with Mystic that Belle would flee the village and live with him in Donegal.
+Belle however, decided to confess to the police what had happened.

 Jon Dingle

 Jon Dingle is the youngest child and only daughter of Lilith Dingle (Amanda Hennessy).
 She appeared in 2004, and from 2006 to 2007.

 Jon first visits Emmerdale in October 2004 for a Dingle family celebration to mark their 10th anniversary of living in the village.
 Her mother Lilith then leaves Jon and her brothers to live with her cousin Marlon Dingle (Mark Charnock) for a month.
 Jon returns in 2006 when Lilith leaves her children with Marlon and his wife Donna (Verity Rushworth) while she goes away to work.
 Days later, Lilith is arrested for armed robbery.

-Marlon tells social services that he is having difficulties looking after them, so its agreed that they will go and stay with a foster family.
+Marlon tells social services that he is having difficulties looking after them, so it is agreed that they will go and stay with a foster family.
 They are soon informed that the children have gone missing and are found in a nearby woodland.
 The following day, they are taken into foster care.
 Marlon and Donna desperately try to get the children back but first have to find suitable accommodation.
 This finally happens when they buy Tall Tree Cottage, and the children move in on 5 July.
 However, the case against their mother collapses and on 13 July 2007, she takes them to Ireland, much to Donna and Marlon's distress.